krzysztofj1234567890/computer-science-basics-tutorials/Architecture/event-driven.md

 help people document their EDA applications powered by markdown files and custom plugins.

-# Considerations <a id="Considerations"></a>

-- Eventual consistency:
-- Variable latency: Workloads that require consistent low-latency performance are not good candidates for event-driven architectures

-# Design <a id="Design"></a>

-- Identifying events with event storming
-- Event naming conventions
-- Bounded context mappings: Patterns to help when consuming events

 # Examples / Use Cases  <a id="EDAExamples"></a>